SkirOwen/eutectic_finder/README.md

 ## License

-This code is under no license and thus not free to use.
+This code is under Apache 2.0